atkak/XMMMFuture/README.md

 });
 ```

-You can also retrieve Future by creating Promise which owns Future.
+You can also obtain a Future object from a Promise object which manages it.

 ``` objective-c
 XMMMPromise *promise = [XMMMPromise defaultPromise];